carlo697/js-biosim/README.md

 > This app is available through [this link.](https://evolution-simulation.netlify.app/)

+## New Version

+I continued this project in this new repo: https://github.com/carlo697/react-biosim

 ## Running

 In order to run this project locally, clone the repo and: